aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/apply-pbr-materials-to-objects/_index.md

 ## Why use PBR materials for rendering 3D objects in Java?

-PBR (Physically Based Rendering) mimics real‑world light interaction by using parameters such as metallic and roughness factors.
-The result is a more convincing look across different lighting conditions, which is especially valuable for product visualisation, games, or AR/VR experiences.
+PBR (Physically Based Rendering) mimics real‑world light interaction using metallic and roughness parameters.
+The result is a material that looks consistent under any lighting condition, which is essential for realistic product visualisation, AR/VR, and modern game engines.
+By controlling metallic, roughness, albedo, and normal maps you can achieve a wide range of surface finishes—from polished metal to matte plastic—without manually tweaking shaders.

 ## Prerequisites

-Before we dive in, make sure you have the following:

 1. **Java Development Environment** – JDK 8 or newer installed.
 2. **Aspose.3D Library** – Download the latest JAR from the [download link](https://releases.aspose.com/3d/java/).